tomaszz95/mainsite/README.md

 <h1>Portfolio page</h1>

-<p>Hello, I present to you my portfolio page.
-The application is made in Next.js, written in Typescript and using Tailwind for styling - page is fully responsive and with best SEO practices.
-It's a simple site with several sub-pages (about me, contact and projects), as well as dynamic pages for single created project.
-On the site you can read some information about me, how to contact me, what technologies I work in, and also download my resume.
-In addition, on the projects sub-page there are projects created by me, as well as the opportunity to read more information about them, a link to github and live version.
-Also more than 100 unit tests of varying complexity have been written for the website using JEST and RTL to check the correct behaviour of most components.</p>
+<p>Welcome!
+This is my portfolio page, built with Next.js, TypeScript, and Tailwind CSS for styling.
+The site is fully responsive across all devices and follows top SEO practices.
+It’s a straightforward app featuring sub-pages like About Me, Contact, and Projects, plus dynamic pages for individual projects I’ve created.
+You can explore details about me, my contact info, the technologies I use, and even download my resume directly from the site.
+The Projects section showcases my work with links to GitHub repositories, live demos, and deeper insights into each one.
+Plus, I’ve written over 100 unit tests of varying complexity using Jest and RTL to ensure most components work flawlessly.</p>

-<p>I encourage you to check the website - uploaded to vercel <a href='https://tomaszzportfolio.vercel.app/'>Portfolio</a></p>
+<p>Check out the live demo hosted on Vercel: <a href='https://tomaszzportfolio.vercel.app/'>Portfolio</a></p>

 <h2>📫 Project contains</h2>

-- main pages with some basic informations about me,
+- Main pages with basic info about me
-- three sub-pages - about me, projects and contact,
+- Three sub-pages: About Me, Projects, and Contact
-- dynamic pages contains single projects and data about them,
+- Dynamic pages featuring individual projects and their details
-- a fully functioning form where you can send me direct email if you want to contact me (uses a form provided by Vercel and Formspree),
+- Fully functional contact form sending emails via Vercel and Formspree
-- site is tested using JEST and RTL - more than 100 unit tests are witten for most components
+- Over 100 unit tests written with Jest and RTL for most components
-- also using Axios to send form to my email,
+- Axios integration for form submission to my email
-- framer motion package used to animate site,
+- Framer Motion for site animations
-- project is fully responsive,
+- Fully responsive design
-- accessibility practices,
+- Accessibility-friendly practices
-- SEO practices,
+- SEO-optimized structure
-- custom not found page,
+- Custom "Not Found" page

 <h2>🛠 Used tools / programming languages / technologies</h2>